exercism/clojure/docs/GENERATORS.md

 The (potentially transformed) test cases are then passed to the `.meta/generator.tpl` file, which defines how the tests should be rendered based on those test cases.

+### Step 5: format the rendered template using cljfmt

+The rendered template is then formatted using [cljfmt](https://github.com/weavejester/cljfmt).
+This has the following benefits:

+- Exercises are formatted consistently
+- You're not required to worry much about whitespace and alignment when writing templates

-### Step 5: write the rendered template to the exercise's test file
+### Step 6: write the rendered template to the exercise's test file

 Finally, the output of the rendered template is written to the exercise's test file.